 Oz is a 24/7 party that often spills out onto Bourbon Street.
 It also hosts (relatively) sedate activities like drag bingo from 6 p.m. to 8 p.m.
 Sundays, as well as drag shows at 9 p.m.
 Sundays and 10 p.m.
 Wednesdays.
 Open daily.
 No food.
 Happy hour 4 p.m.-8 p.m. daily.

-Two pan-fried crab cakes made with Louisiana blue crab, onions, peppers and seasoning are topped with a tangy sauce and served with mirliton slaw.
+A crispy potato cake is topped with Parmesan, herbs, two fried eggs, applewood-smoked bacon and grilled tomatoes.
 Fried chicken breast is served on a Belgian waffle with honey-Tabasco glaze.
 No reservations.
-Breakfast Fri.-Mon., lunch and dinner daily, late-night Fri.-Sat.
+Breakfast Fri.-Mon., lunch and dinner daily.
 Credit cards. $$

 The Old Coffee Pot is known for calas — Creole fried rice cakes sprinkled with sugar.
 The menus offers classics like gumbo, crawfish etouffee and shrimp Creole.
 The Fleur-de-Lis chicken is paired with grilled Gulf shrimp, and comes topped with crabmeat, shrimp and crawfish dressing on a bed of asparagus.
 Reservations recommended for large parties.
 Breakfast and lunch daily, dinner Wed.-Sun.
 Credit cards. $$